-- 9.1 The Municipal District shall encourage recreation uses to locate on non-productive agricultural land. - 9.2 Recreational uses proposed to be located in hazard land areas, such as river valleys, coulees, adjacent to water bodies or in areas of steep slope or high water table, shall be required to provide an impact assessment to the satisfaction of the Municipal District. - 9.3 The Municipal District shall continue to work with the local Recreation Boards to develop programs and facilities throughout the Municipality, which serve the needs of local residents. - 9.4 The Municipal District believes that Shorncliffe and Capt.
-Ayre lakes are special recreation areas due to their water-related recreational opportunities.
+- 9.1 The Municipal District shall encourage recreation uses to be located on non-productive agricultural land.
+Such a determination may be made by the Municipal District using the Agricultural Region of Alberta Soil Inventory Database (AGRASID) to determine agricultural land capability. - 9.2 Recreational uses proposed to be located in hazardous land areas, such as river valleys, coulees, adjacent to water bodies, or in areas of steep slopes or high water tables, shall be required to provide an impact assessment to the satisfaction of the Municipal District. - 9.3 The Municipal District shall continue to work with the local Recreation Boards to develop programs and facilities throughout the Municipality, which serve the needs of local residents. - 9.4 The Municipal District believes that Shorncliffe and Capt.
+Ayre Lakes are special recreation areas due to their water-related recreational opportunities.
 In order to properly manage this resource for present and future users, the Municipal District may establish a planning program designed to develop an appropriate land use planning scheme for each lake.
-In the development of this planning scheme, consideration shall be given to the following: - the land use pattern, - the ability of the site to absorb additional development, - the ability of the lake to accommodate additional development, - public access and facilities, - water quality, - the concerns of the present lake users, and - any other matters considered appropriate. - 9.5 (Deleted Bylaw 2158, December 9, 2004) - 9.6 In deciding on applications for new or expanding recreational uses, the Municipal District shall consider the impact on and availability of water resources.
+In the development of this planning scheme, consideration shall be given to the following: - the land use pattern, - the ability of the site to absorb additional development, - the ability of the lake to accommodate additional development, - public access and facilities, - water quality, - the concerns of the present lake users, and - any other matters considered appropriate.

+9.5 (Deleted - Bylaw 2158, December 9, 2004)

+9.6 In deciding on applications for new or expanding recreational uses, the Municipal District shall consider the impact on and availability of water resources.

 - 9.7 The Municipal District may monitor water quality on Shorncliffe and Capt.
-Ayre lakes. - 9.8 The Municipal District shall require any new or expanding developments in proximity to Shorncliffe and Capt.
-Ayre lakes (identified as Lake Districts in the Land Use Bylaw) to install an approved holding tank as means of private sewage disposal. - 9.9 The Municipal District may convert the sewage disposal systems for its recreational facilities to holding tanks or some other environmentally sustainable system.
+Ayre Lakes. - 9.8 The Municipal District shall require any new or expanding developments in proximity to Shorncliffe and Capt.
+Ayre Lakes (identified as Lake Districts in the Land Use Bylaw) to install an approved holding tank as means of private sewage disposal. - 9.9 The Municipal District may convert the sewage disposal systems for its recreational facilities to holding tanks or some other environmentally sustainable system.